 –Let’s Find Momo (Andrew Knapp)

--Vehicles Stick-O-Rama (note: got this at the Scholastic sale, and apparently, it was on sale because the stickers were hardly sticking anymore, but Pablo loved this book so much – just looking at the different road and construction scenes, sticking what he could stick, and identifying the vehicles on the print or the stickers)
+–Vehicles Stick-O-Rama (note: got this at the Scholastic sale, and apparently, it was on sale because the stickers were hardly sticking anymore, but our son loved this book so much – just looking at the different road and construction scenes, sticking what he could stick, and identifying the vehicles on the print or the stickers)

 POTTY BOOKS (to help transition him to using the potty/toilet):

 So this is our list.
 At this stage, our son also liked looking at magazines and just recognizing familiar things, or asking us to name the photos he sees.
 You know those free appliances or car catalogues?
 Get those — really useful!

 Also, repetition is a key factor in enriching a child’s vocabulary, so expect a lot of requests to read the same book again and again.
 This is good for them, and before you know it, you’d have memorized your child’s books, too!

 Lastly, make sure to read the author of the book, too.
 This is one step to introducing them to the idea of acknowledging someone’s work.
 We respect the people who create these things (and thankful for them), so we make sure to honor them simply by always mentioning who wrote what.

 Hope this list was useful.
 Feel free to share your great finds, would love to hear about them!